Convoys Wharf: Redevelopment

 In July 2011 Hutchison Whampoa engaged Aedas to develop a new masterplan for the site and submitted an amendment planning application.
 Then in early 2012 Hutchison appointed Terry Farrell to revise the masterplan for the site and submitted a planning application in April 2013.

-In September 2011 a group of local residents launched a campaign, with the name Deptford Is.. to oppose the masterplan proposed by the developers.
-They have proposed a couple of projects to connect to the history of the area and benefit the local community.
-These are the Lenox project (see below) and Sayes Court Garden.
+In September 2011 a group of local residents launched a campaign, with the name Deptford Is... to oppose the masterplan proposed by the developers.
+They proposed two projects to connect to the history of the area and benefit the local community: the Lenox project (see below) and Sayes Court Garden.

 On 17 October 2013, Boris Johnson, the Mayor of London called in the application.
 In January 2014 Lewisham Council's strategic planning committee recommended that the outline planning application for Convoys Wharf in its current form be rejected.

-On 22 January 2014 Dame Joan Ruddock challenged the government to recognise the unique heritage features of the site.
+On 22 January 2014, Dame Joan Ruddock challenged the government to recognise the unique heritage features of the site.

-On 31 March 2014 Boris Johnson approved plans to build up to 3,500 new homes on the Convoys Wharf site that has been derelict since 2000.
+On 31 March 2014, Boris Johnson approved plans to build up to 3,500 new homes on the Convoys Wharf site that has been derelict since 2000.

 A planning application to build a first major residential block of 456 flats, the first of 22 plots in Hutchison's masterplan, was approved by Lewisham Council in June 2020.
 Future plans include a 1.5 acre park on an existing river pontoon, cultural, commercial and retail space, and 3,500 homes including three towers up to 40 storeys tall.
+A detailed planning application for plot P01, at the eastern end of the river frontage, was submitted in April 2023; it related to a 12-storey development containing 247 new homes, with ground floor retail/leisure floorspace and residential amenity space.